 Robert has developed his practice exclusively in the area of workers' compensation litigation.
-Since joining the firm in 1998, he has represented large, self-insured entities and third-party administrators in all manner of workers' compensation matters.
+He has represented large, self-insured entities and third-party administrators in all manner of workers' compensation matters.
 While doing so, Robert has been awarded an AV Preeminent rating by Martindale-Hubbell.
 He has also lectured before various organizations on topics related to workers' compensation.

 Robert's interest in politics has overlapped with his work in the field of workers' compensation.
 He was appointed to the Administration's Committee promulgating the proposed rules to administer Act 57.
 On that committee, he helped draft the regulations which ultimately implemented the Act 57 amendments.
-Robert is also involved in local politics.
-He was elected to the South Harrison Township (New Jersey) Committee in 2012 and continues to serve in this capacity.
-From 2007-2012, he served on the township's Planning and Zoning Board.
+Robert was also elected to the South Harrison Township (New Jersey) Committee in 2011 and continues to serve in this capacity.
+From 2007-2011, he served on the township's Planning and Zoning Board.

 Prior to beginning his legal career, Robert served in the United States Marine Corps.
 He was decorated five times during his service and was honorably discharged in 1987.
-Following his military service, Robert attended college at Western Connecticut State University.
-He majored in English, with minors in psychology and philosophy.
-Upon graduation, he attended Villanova School of Law.
+Following his military service, Robert graduated from Western Connecticut State University and went on to receive his juris doctor from Villanova School of Law.

 •Dial I For IRE - An Overview of Impairment Rating Evaluations in Pennsylvania, Marshall Dennehey Workers' Compensation Seminar, Philadelphia, PA, November 30, 2012